fleetdm/fleet/articles/case-study-gusto.md

 In another scenario, William told me about a time they wanted to see how many people were using a certain security product.
 Fleet wasn’t the obvious choice, but it was the easiest “We just ran a query on how many devices were using this software, and it made it very easy to change the seat and licensing needs when the new contract came up.

-<blockquote purpose="quote">“I can safely say Fleet has saved our team thousands of hours in maintenance and upkeep.”</blockquote>
+<blockquote purpose="quote">I can safely say Fleet has saved our team thousands of hours in maintenance and upkeep.</blockquote>

 William admits they haven’t fully tapped the potential of Fleet and the Gitops potentials of the tool.
 But in his estimation, Fleet has saved his team many hours of development time.
 When I asked him straight up the biggest value Fleet has delivered, he said, “If I had to write all those ruby scripts and log connections?
 And then maintain all of those tables?
 I can safely say Fleet has saved our team thousands of hours in maintenance and upkeep.”